 A gunman is holding staff and customers hostage at a cafe in Sydney, Australia.

+The Lindt cafe in the city centre is surrounded by armed police.
+Officers have made contact with the gunman.
 Five people have been seen running from the building.
 It is not clear how many remain inside.
 A black Islamic flag has been displayed at the window.

 Prime Minister Tony Abbott said it was "profoundly shocking" that people were being "held hostage by an armed person claiming political motivation".